 When you have a certificate that requires stapling, you can't disable it or it will break GUI access.
 Hiding the checkbox prevents that from happening easily.
 The reason it's present at all is so you can manually enable stapling if for some reason the automatic detection fails.

-#7 Updated by Jim Pingle 1 day ago
+#7 Updated by Jim Pingle over 2 years ago

 Testing is super easy with ACME/LE certs.
 Edit the cert entry, check the box for stapling, and then renew the cert.
 It will be reissued with the stapling bits in place, and the GUI will pick it up.
 Then add an IPv6 name server and watch nginx fail (pre-fix) or work (post-fix)